BladeOfCode/extract-sandbox-data/README.md

 ## About The Project

 This is a command line application that extracts blockchain transaction data with the given token address.
-Since the amount of transaction data is enormouse and scraping these data takes much time, I decided to write the code for building database.
+Since the amount of transaction data is enormouse and scraping these data takes much time, so I decided to write the code for building database in user's laptop.
 After building database, we can extract relevant data to csv file based on our database.

 This application is built with NodeJS, Alchemy APIs, and web.js and I used sqlite3 database for building database.